IsaacHorvath/RhythmboxAlarm/README.md

 RhythmboxAlarm
 =============

-Allows the user to set a time via commandline argument.
-Opens rhythmbox once that time is reached.
-The process will continue running until that time.

-Usage: ./RhythmboxAlarm <time>

-E.g. ./RhythmboxAlarm 15:45
+A simple little GTK program that allows the user to set 8 different alarms for various times.
+Each of these, when they go off, will start Rhythmbox playing if it is open.